tamascsaba/jsconf-2024-presentation/slides/slides.md

 ---

-# Let's start with my favorite topic STRENGTH
+# Let's start with my favorite topic: STRENGTH
 > The average grip strength of **women** from the **1970s** is comparable to that of **teeneager boys today**.

 > In the 2020 [study](https://pmc.ncbi.nlm.nih.gov/articles/PMC7877981/) shows the people with lower grip strength were more likely (20%) to die of any cause compared to people with higher grip strength.